MilesMcBain/tflow/README.md

    in one place when you go to add sandboxing with `renv`, `packarat`, and `switchr` etc.

+4. Take advantage of automation for loading `targets` targets at the cursor with the 'loadd target at cursor' addin.

 ## Opinions

 Some things are baked into the template that will help you avoid common pitfalls